felipealbrecht/DeepBlue-Manual/02-data-types/02-10-data-identifier.md

 ```

-We can use [info](http://deepblue.mpi-inf.mpg.de/api.html#api-info) command for viewing the samples content:
+We can use the [info](http://deepblue.mpi-inf.mpg.de/api.html#api-info) command to view the samples' contents:

 ```python
 (s, related) = server.get_bio_source_related("blood", user_key)